iamchrismolina/Todo-List/README.md

 - TaskGenius was created with love by https://github.com/iamchrismolina.
 - TaskGenius is built with TypeScript, React, and Sass/Scss.

 - 'https://www.freepik.com/icon/scroll_4133573'.
-This cover has been designed using images from Freepik.com
+This project has been designed using images from Freepik.com
 - 'https://www.flaticon.com/free-icon/history-book_1800174'.
-This cover has been designed using images from Flaticon.com
+This project has been designed using images from Flaticon.com
 - 'https://www.freepik.com/icon/logs_2077046#fromView=resource_detail&position=1'.
-This cover has been designed using images from Freepik.com
+This project has been designed using images from Freepik.com
 - 'https://www.pngwing.com/en/free-png-zqmha'.
-This cover has been designed using images from PNGWING.com
+This project has been designed using images from PNGWING.com
 - 'https://www.pngwing.com/en/free-png-ahffn'.
-This cover has been designed using images from PNGWING.com
+This project has been designed using images from PNGWING.com